-People who have “settled status” in the UK have to update their details every time they change the passport or identity card they used to apply, the Home Office requires.
-But users and support groups say at the moment this is not easy.
+EU citizens who have acquired “settled status” in the UK have to update their personal details every time they change the passport or identity card they used to apply, the Home Office requires.
+They also have to update UK address, phone number or email, whenever they change.

-The EU settlement scheme (or “settled status”) was designed to replace the EU’s permanent residence system after the UK decided to leave the European Union.
-It is meant to grant residence and social security rights in the UK to citizens from the European Union (EU), Norway, Iceland, Liechtenstein and Switzerland, and their qualifying family members.
+The EU settlement scheme (or “settled status”) was designed to replace the EU’s permanent residence system after the UK exit from the European Union.
+It is meant to confirm residence and social security rights in the UK of citizens from the European Union (EU), Norway, Iceland, Liechtenstein and Switzerland, and their family members.

 You may be required to prove your status in order to demonstrate your right to work, or to access benefits and services, for example to prospective employers and landlords, the National Health Service (NHS), other Government departments and local authorities.Home Office settled status confirmation letter.

-The deadline to apply for ‘settled status’ is 30 June 2021 under the withdrawal agreement negotiated with the EU.
+The deadline to apply for “settled status” is 30 June 2021 under the withdrawal agreement negotiated with the EU.
 By the end of June 2019, 805,000 people were granted settled or pre-settled status.
-By the end of January 2020, the number had passed 2.7 million, the Home Office reports.
+By the end of January 2020, the number had reached 2.7 million, the Home Office reports.

 How to update passport details

 The system does not send a reminder if an identity document has expired, so it is up to users to remember to update the details.
-At present, this can be done through the online profile and sending the new passport or identity card to the Home Office for verification.
-But it might take a while before the new data appear online.
+Initially, this could be done via the online profile and sending the new passport or identity card to the Home Office for verification.

 “I found the process surprisingly easy.
 It all went very smoothly and I got the ‘settled status’ confirmation within 24 hours,” he told Europe Street.
 “But my German passport expired at the end of December so I had to update the online status when I received the new passport in January.”